apalache-mc/apalache/docs/src/tutorials/randomized.md

  - Symbolic simulation with Apalache was very quick at finding an error.
 This is due to the fact the number of *symbolic runs* is growing much slower than the number of *concrete runs* in this example.
 As we have seen, this mode slows down, when there is no error.
+Interestingly, when we increase the number of steps, Apalache finds an invariant violation even faster.

  - Bounded model checking with Apalache was the fastest one.
 This should not come as a surprise, as we are using the SMT solver [Z3][].
 The SAT/SMT